-We also work in partnership with voluntary groups and the private sector to provide nursery and childcare places as well as a range of other services for young children and their families.
+We also work with voluntary groups and private nursery and childcare providers, as well as a range of other services for young children and their families.

 Children can start nursery aged three or four.
 Most children usually spend three or four terms at nursery before starting primary school.

-To apply for a place for your child, you need to contact the nursery, school or children's centre direct to ask for an application form.
-Dates by which you need to apply are shown in the timetable below.
+To apply for a place for your child, you need to contact the nursery, school or children's centre directly to ask for an application form.

-The decision as to whether your child is given a place at the nursery is made by the headteacher.
+The decision on whether your child is given a place at the nursery is made by the headteacher.
 For community nursery schools, there is a list of admissions criteria which the headteacher will use to decide who gets a place.